Vinay-Anantha/Qtrip/README.md

 # Qtrip
 https://qtrip-travel-booking-app.netlify.app/

-A fully responsive and functional travel booking website built using HTML5, CSS3, Bootstrap4 and Javascript.
+A fully responsive and dynamic travel booking website built using HTML5, CSS3, Bootstrap4 and Javascript.